borgbackup/borg/docs/deployment/hosting-repositories.rst

 client is able to access multiple repositories, each repository can be filled to the specified quota.

-If storage quotas are used, ensure that all deployed Borg releases support storage quotas.
+If storage quotas are used, ensure that all deployed |project_name| releases support storage quotas.

 Refer to :ref:`internals_storage_quota` for more details on storage quotas.